 Salary and Annual Bonus.
 As of November 6, 2023, Mr. Nambiar's initial base salary will be \$300,000.
-For the 2023 fiscal year, Mr. Nambiar is entitled to such annual bonus opportunity as described in his employment agreement with the Company in effect immediately prior to November 6, 2023.
-Commencing with the 2024 fiscal year, Mr. Nambiar will be eligible to receive a target bonus of up to 200% of his base salary based on achieving certain performance criteria which shall be determined by the Board of Directors of Aeries Solutions.
+For the fiscal year ended March 31, 2024, Mr. Nambiar is entitled to such annual bonus opportunity as described in his employment agreement with the Company in effect immediately prior to November 6, 2023.
+Commencing with the fiscal year ending March 31, 2025, Mr. Nambiar will be eligible to receive a target bonus of up to 200% of his base salary based on achieving certain performance criteria which shall be determined by the Board of Directors of Aeries Solutions.